albertopiras/angular-starter-kit/README.md

 # Angular 6 Starter kit

-A basic Angular 6 application that offers you basic login, routing and a getting started template
+A basic Angular 6 application that offers you basic login, routing and a getting started template View online demo ---> [online demo]

+Demo is created using GitHub pages for the Frontend GUI and heroku server for the Backend

 - [x] Basic Authentication
 - [x] Protected routes with guards